 The Internal Revenue Service (IRS) has created a stringent collection of filing requirements for investors across a broad array of interests and disciplines.
 Understanding the basic information needed for particular forms of investments, such as when individual short sale securities, can help ensure that you don't incur any unexpected penalties or fines when filing your taxes at year end.

 A short sale refers to borrowing stocks from another investor and selling them at prevailing prices.
 If the stock's price declines later, you can buy the same amount of shares back for less, return them to the investor and pocket a profit equal to the decline in the stock's value.
 Should the stock price advance, you will lose money.
-Confusion might arise on how to report the short sale if you short the stock during one tax year and buy it back the following year.
-Naturally, your brokerage statements will show a sale, but there will not yet be a purchase price or net profit or loss to report.
+In either situation, the short sale tax implications are equally important for all investors

 Download Form 8949, "Sales and Other Dispositions of Capital Assets," from the Internal Revenue Service website.
 You will report the sales proceeds for all trades that occurred during the tax year on this form.
 If you have purchased a stock, but have not sold it as of the end of the year, the sale will not be reported on this form.
-However, if you have a short sale, even if you have not yet bought the stock back and the trade is still "open," you must report the sales proceeds from the sale on Form 8949.Step 2
+However, if you have a short sale, even if you have not yet bought the stock back and the trade is still "open," you must report the sales proceeds from the sale on Form 8949.

 On the tax return of the year when you buy back the stock, report the gain or loss just as you do for any stock.
 Your net gain or loss is, as usual for stock transactions, the difference between your net sales proceeds and your net cost.
 The only difference in case of a short sale is that the sale occurs before the purchase.
 This, however, does not change the basic math.